-- com.consol.citrus.vertx.factory.CachingVertxInstanceFactory default implementation that reuses the Vert.x instance based on given cluster host and port.
-With this implementation we ensure to connect a single Citrus Vert.x instance to a cluster host. - com.consol.citrus.vertx.factory.singleVertxInstanceFactory creates a single Vert.x instance and reuses this instance for all endpoints.
-You can also set your very custom Vert.x instance via configuration for custom Vert.x instantiation.
+com.consol.citrus.vertx.factory.CachingVertxInstanceFactory - default implementation that reuses the Vert.x instance based on given cluster host and port.
+With this implementation we ensure to com.consol.citrus.vertx.factory.SingleVertxInstanceFactory - creates a single Vert.x instance and reuses this instance for all endpoints.
+You can also set your very custom Vert.x instance via configuration